lynnfaraday/aresmush.com/tutorials/config/demographics.md

 The wiki page is optional, and the group directory will automatically link to that wiki page.

 {% tip %}
 The group names must use the capitalization you want in-game.
-For example, \"Navy\" or \"CIA\".
+For example, "Navy" or "CIA".
 {% endtip %}

 {% tip %}